4 skills every digital learning specialist needs in 2023

 Like all things digital-related, the world of digital learning moves quickly.
 While learning design principles may be relatively constant, it’s important to be proactive in learning about emerging trends and tools.
 Digital learning specialists need to be well-versed in various digital technologies, tools, and platforms used for creating and delivering digital learning content.
 This includes Learning Management Systems (LMS), authoring tools, multimedia creation tools, virtual learning environments, and other relevant technologies.
 Staying updated with the latest trends and advancements in educational technology is important to effectively design and deliver digital learning experiences.

 Most notably, the rise of AI driven learning and Virtual Reality has been introduced to digital learning experiences.
 Designing and building courses for learners in VR headsets can apply similar frameworks and tools used in traditional digital learning experiences, but ultimately, these technologies will need their own frameworks and processes to learn about.
 With AI and ChatGBT, digital learning specialists also have the ability to use tools to help but also to combat learners not engaging with their education in the same format.
-To do this, learners can take specific courses in Immersive Learning to practice and build these specific skills.
+To learn more about Immersive Learning, read more here about our Professional Diploma in Digital Learning Design to build and practice these specific skills.